requirejs/requirejs/README.md

 projects are siblings to this directory and have specific names.
 Useful to copy require.js to dependent projects easily while in development.

-The following are loader plugins which can be released on a separate schedule from each other and from require.js.
-They are included in this repo because some of the tests depend on them.
-At some point they may be separated out into separate projects.

-* i18n.js
-* order.js
-* text.js
-* domReady.js